microsoft/fluentui/packages/styling/README.md

 npm install --save @uifabric/styling
 ```

-This will add the styling package which gives you access to the Fabric core style classes through
+This will add the styling package which gives you access to the Fabric Core style classes through JavaScript.
-javascript.

 # Using Fabric core classes